splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 .. _note-otel-migration-java:

 ***************************************************
-Migration guide for OpenTelemetry Java 2.0 metrics
+Migration guide for OpenTelemetry Java 2.x metrics
 ***************************************************

 .. meta::
-  :description: OpenTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.
+  :description: Follow the steps in this guide to migrate to 2.x metrics and HTTP semantic conventions, and to convert your custom reporting elements to the new metrics format.

 OpenTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.
 Versions 2.0 and higher of the Splunk Distribution of OpenTelemetry Java are fully compatible with the updated semantic conventions.

+The following migration instructions assume the following:

+- You're sending Java application metrics using version 1.x of the Splunk Distribution of OpenTelemetry Java.
+- You've created custom dashboards, detectors, or alerts based on Java application metrics.

-Follow the steps in this guide to migrate to 2.0 metrics and HTTP semantic conventions, and convert your IMM, APM, and RUM custom reporting to the new metrics format.
+Follow the steps in this guide to migrate to 2.x metrics and HTTP semantic conventions, and to convert your custom reporting elements to the new metrics format.

 .. note:: AlwaysOn Profiling metrics are not impacted by this change.

 Prerequisites
 =============================================

-The following instructions assume that you're sending Java application metrics using version 1.x of the Splunk Distribution of OpenTelemetry Java.

-To migrate from OpenTelemetry Java 1.x to OpenTelemetry Java 2.x, meet the following requirements:
+To migrate from OpenTelemetry Java 1.x to OpenTelemetry Java 2.x, you need the following:

 - Splunk Distribution of OpenTelemetry Collector version 0.98 or higher deployed
 - Administrator permissions in Splunk Observability Cloud.
 See :ref:`roles-table-phase`

-If you're already instrumenting your Java services using the Splunk Distribution of OpenTelemetry Java 1.x or the equivalent upstream instrumentation, you can already migrate to the version 2.0 and higher of the Java agent.
+If you're instrumenting your Java services using the Splunk Distribution of OpenTelemetry Java 1.x or the equivalent upstream instrumentation, you can already migrate to the version 2.0 and higher of the Java agent.

 .. include:: /_includes/requirements/java.rst